 - In the episode "Let's Kill Hitler", the Antibodies of a shape-shifting robot really don't like visitors, but they are pleased to inform you that your death will be very painless:

-Now, this won't hurt a bit. (injects Amy
+River: Now, this won't hurt a bit. [injects Amy]

-Don't worry, it won't hurt a bit.
-Clara:
+The Doctor: Don't worry, it won't hurt a bit.

 - In the mini-episode "The Last Day" a soldier is instructing another soldier in the use of his helmet P.O.V.
 Cam, which will record everything that happens to him in case he's killed in action.